How does the communications program work?

 Calendar Description: This is the second of two courses offering an overview of emerging practices in communication & media technologies.
 This course examines how emerging trends in communications and media impact our personal, social, and political lives.

 COMS Internships are off-campus experiential learning activities designed to provide students with opportunities to make connections between the theory and practice of academic study and the practical application of that study in a professional work environment.
 Internships offer the opportunity to “try out” a career while gaining relevant experience and professional connections.
-Internships are completed under the guidance of an on-site supervisor (i.e. a representative for the workplace where the internship takes place), who in combination with the student will create a framework for learning and reflection.
+Internships are available in both French and English, and are completed under the guidance of an on-site supervisor (i.e. a representative for the workplace where the internship takes place), who in combination with the student will create a framework for learning and reflection.

 - An understanding of how liberal arts coursework ties to professional careers of interest;